-A call for applications will be issued by email in early November 2023.
-Applications will be reviewed by an ad-hoc committee composed of two FDC members, two International and Global Studies faculty members, the Director of the International Office, and the Associate Dean for Scholarly and Creative Work (ex-officio, non-voting).
+A call for Technos applications will be issued by email in early November.
+Applications will be reviewed by an ad-hoc committee composed of two FDC members, two International and Global Studies faculty members, the Director of the International Office, and the Dean of Curricular and Faculty Development (ex-officio, non-voting).
 The committee will make a decision by the end of December.

-Any questions about this program should be directed to Sarah Van Alebeek, Director of the International Office (x1096, svanaleb@iwu.edu).
+Any questions about this program should be directed to the International Office (internationaloffice@iwu.edu).